 Dr Gulley and colleagues at the NCI are rapidly enrolling an additional 15 patients into this trial and we look forward to hearing if the early promise is confirmed in a larger group.
 Could this be a way to light the campfire in men with advanced prostate cancer?

 As Dr Gulley (@gulleyj1) says, “stay tuned.”
 A novel combination strategy to watch as more clinical data becomes available.

 Immuno-suppression in Tumor Microenvironment

 One of the many approaches to targeting immuno-supression in the tumor microenvironment is to target adenosine signalling.
-Dr Leisha Emens (Johns Hopkins) says on the podcast:
+Dr Leisha Emens (Johns Hopkins, now at University of Pittsburgh) says on the podcast:

 “I think of adenosine signalling as sort of being like a wet blanket over the immune system, so really you want to kick that off, so that the immune system can really wake up and become active and kill that tumor.”